mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

     ![consoleapp110.png](./images/11-edit-compile-debug/consoleapp110.png)

-12. Two sets of project properties need to be updateC: `Build Events` and `Debug`.
+12. Two sets of project properties need to be updated: `Build Events` and `Debug`.

       Click on the `Build Events` tab.
-In the `Post-build event command line` text box, pre-append the path where the debugger-version of the NEO Compiler executable (`neon.exe`) can be found to `%PATH%` and then invoke the compiler passing it the value of the Visual Studio `$(TargetPath)` environment variable:
+In the `Post-build event command line` text box, pre-append the path where the debugger version of the NEO Compiler executable (`neon.exe`) can be found to the `%PATH%` environment variable and then invoke the compiler passing it the value of the Visual Studio `$(TargetPath)` environment variable.
+Copy and paste the following commands into the `Post-build event command line` text box.
       ```
       set PATH="C:\repos\neo-debugger-tools\NEO-Compiler\bin\Debug";%PATH%
       neon.exe $(TargetPath)
       ```
     ![consoleapp130.png](./images/11-edit-compile-debug/consoleapp130.png)

 13. Click on the `Debug` tab.
 Click the `Start external program` radio button.
-In the `Start external program` text box, enter the full path name for the NEO debugger executable (`neod.exe`):
+In the `Start external program` text box, enter the full path name for the NEO debugger executable (`neod.exe`).
+Copy and paste the following commands ino the `Start external program` text box.

       ```
       C:\repos\neo-debugger-tools\NEO-Debugger\bin\Debug\neod.exe